kevinding0218/InterviewDocuments/Q and A/Interview - React.md

 - it has role in initial render and also re-render face
 - it tries to get the derived state from the change in props that it would return the `newState` if there is change in state or `null` if there is no change in state
 - Why it's a static method? static method will prevent user to access `this` keyword directly inside the method, because static method is actually class method, not instance method
+- in the vast majority of cases  **you don't need  `getDerivedStateFromProps`  at all**.
+If you just want to compute some derived data, either:
+1. Do it right inside  `render`
+2. Or, if re-calculating it is expensive, use a memoization helper like  `memoize-one`.
 3. render
 - only method that's mandatory to have
 - you cannot set state here, otherwise you would go an infinite loop